dustincatap/starterkit-mobile-application-flutter/CONTRIBUTING.md

 ## How to contribute

-Whether you want to contribute to your new repository or you want to update ERNI awesome resource list the process is the same:

 1. [**Fork the repository**][fork] to your personal Github.
 Forking is basically an easy way to make a duplicate of the repository to your own account.
 2. [**Clone**][clone] the project to your own machine.